ChrisHandley/dash-dojo/_episodes/03-morelayout.md

 ---
-title: Dash Layout and Plot
+title: More Dash Layout and Plot
 teaching: 10
 exercises: 10
 questions: